 The food product has to be surrendered to the Council before an investigation can begin.

-We will not give your details to the food business under investigation but if we are to take action in the courts you may need to appear as a witness and be questioned by the defendant or their legal representative.
+We will not give your details to the food business under investigation without your permission, but if we are to take action in the courts you may need to appear as a witness and be questioned by the defendant or their legal representative.

 It may take several weeks to complete the investigation.
 We may need to contact the Company's Head Office, manufacturers or suppliers.
-We may also need to contact colleagues in another authority where the food is produced.
+If the food is produced outside of the Cheshire East area we will contact colleagues in that authority as well.

 We will keep you updated on the progress of the investigation and once completed, we will explain the outcome.